JWW87/CentralAuth-Docs/docs/developer/error-handling.md

 - `message`: A human readable string that describes the error.
 This string can be used to display an error message to the user.

 :::warning
 If you manually integrate the authentication flow in your application, the error handling for the callback method is slightly different.
-If anything went wrong during the authentication flow, the callback URL will be called with an `error_code` and `error_message` query parameter.
+If anything went wrong during the authentication flow, the callback URL will be called with an `error` and `error_description` query parameter.
 :::

 ## Error codes